-Unlike Europe the majority of animal feed in the US is comprised of GMO alfalfa, corn and soy, in addition to pellet supplements animals may receive.
+Unlike Europe, the majority of animal feed in the US is comprised of GMO alfalfa, corn, and soy, in addition to pellet supplements animals may receive.
 Unless the feed has been certified as Non-GMO or organic you can be certain that close to 100% of the animal’s diet comes from US GMO feed.
-Non-GMO project set the 1.5% tolerance limits for animal feed to ensure that the vast majority of the animal’s diet was also Non-GMO.
+The non-GMO project set the 1.5% tolerance limits for animal feed to ensure that the vast majority of the animal’s diet was also Non-GMO.

 We would love Europe to extend the same standard of food GMO labeling to animal feed.
 This would help us move suppliers towards purchasing Non-GMO verified feed supplement for the approximately 10% of the animal’s diet that may contain GMO ingredients.